 Top 10 Animals with Sexual Dimorphism

-Sexual dimorphism is the condition where there's a dramatic difference between sexes - such as color, size, ornamentation, shape or behavior.
+Sexual dimorphism is the condition where there is a dramatic difference between sexes, such as color, size, ornamentation, shape, or behavior.

-Usually males look more spectacular than females because in the competition over mates, females prefer bigger and more elaborate males and females select against males that are dull in color.
+Usually, males appear more spectacular than females because, in the competition for mates, females prefer bigger and more elaborate males.
+They tend to select against males that are dull in color.

-In human society things are inverted - usually females wear more colorful and ornamented clothes, and makeup.
-Males are still bigger in size though.
+In human society, things are somewhat inverted - females often wear more colorful and ornamented clothing, along with makeup.
+However, males are still generally larger in size.

 The Top Ten